What We Do

 After Saidiana approved their grant request, the women were able to raise three groups of chickens which were sold at market value and each group consisted of at least 100 chicks.
 The women were able to generate profits from their business adventure and spent their profits on starting other businesses.

-Rental Of Catering Equipment Expansion
+Rental of Catering Equipment Expansion

 A group of three women who were raising 12 children wanted to expand their existing business that would help their community and allow them to earn a decent living to raise their children.
 They wanted to start renting out catering equipment to families who had big occasions and make it easier for people to come together and celebrate as a community.
 They would rent out the equipment to families having weddings, graduation parties, and funerals.
 Saidiana approved their grant request to buy catering equipment such as chairs, cooking pots, glasses, generators, and others and started the businesses they desired to have.